EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * `yikes-mailchimp-custom-form-actions` - Add custom action links on the manage forms page (alongside Edit, Duplicate, Shortcode, Delete). @params: $form_id
 * `yikes-mailchimp-list-form-fields-metabox` - Add additional content to the 'Form Fields' metabox on the view list page.
 * `yikes-mailchimp-list-interest-groups-metabox` - Add additional content inside of the interest groups metabox on the view list page.
-* Version 6.3.5:
-* `yikes-mailchimp-custom-state-field-html` - Create and insert your own state field HTML (please visit our Knowledge Base for information on how to leverage this feature). @params: $field_array, $form_id

 == Changelog ==

 = Easy Forms for MailChimp 6.3.5 - February 10th, 2017 =
-* Added filters and logic to support a Canadian provinces dropdown (using filters, users can now use a provinces dropdown instead of a state dropdown)
-* Added hooks and logic to support custom HTML for the state field (please visit our Knowledge Base for information on how to leverage this feature)
-* Added the filters: `yikes-mailchimp-default-zip-code`, `yikes-mailchimp-display-state-field`, and `yikes-mailchimp-state-field-dropdown`
-* Added the action: `yikes-mailchimp-custom-state-field-html`
+* Added Canadian provinces to the state dropdown list.
+If you choose "Canada" as your country, you will see only the provinces.
+If you choose U.S. you will see only the states.
+For all other countries, the dropdown will fade out.
+* Added the filter: `yikes-mailchimp-default-zip-code` for defaulting the zip code (here's a knowledge base article on why you might need this)
-* Added the variable $form_id to the `yikes-mailchimp-default-country-value` and `yikes-mailchimp-address-{$type}-label` filters
+* Added the variable $form_id to the `yikes-mailchimp-default-country-value`, `yikes-mailchimp-address-{$type}-label`, and `yikes-mailchimp-zip-pattern` filters
-* Minor JS refactoring

 = Easy Forms for MailChimp 6.3.4 - February 2nd, 2017 =
 * CSS update to fix an issue with interest groups displaying in the form builder caused by 6.3.3